StyraInc/regal/docs/rules/performance/defer-assignment.md

 This rule uses a fairly simplistic heuristic to determine if an assignment can be deferred:

-- The next expressions is not an assignment
+- The next expression is not an assignment
 - The next expression does not depend on the assignment
 - The next expression does not initialize iteration